 Being a bit daring, I flip backward out of the boat, into that chilly river, for a quick dip.
 Not sure what requires the biggest effort—flapping my arms like a wild woman trying to get some heat flowing into my limbs or trying to get back into the raft.
 Since I'm not one of those ‘catwalk-thin' girls, I am yanked out of the water by my life preserver and hauled aboard like an enormous sack of potatoes.
 I try to be graceful…it doesn’t happen.
 All ‘however-many-pounds' of me are dumped onto the canvas flooring, between the seats, and I have to struggle quite unladylike to regain composure and my ‘butt crack' positioning.
 It doesn’t matter, though, because these ‘moments of serenity' are short-lived.
 They are interrupted by waves of roiling whitewater, which sends the raft bouncing and reeling against the jutting rocks and into the turbulent waves.

 As we approach the swirling rift at Hell Hole, the largest and final section of world-class rapids, I remember turning back toward my son and yelling out, “Brace in, buddy, here we go!”
 And away we went.
-Three generations of rafters—my 77-year old dad, my 12-year old son, Nicolas and myself—disappear into a chasm of churning, foaming surf.
+Three generations of rafters—my 77-year old dad, my 12-year old son, Nicolas, and myself—disappear into a chasm of churning, foaming surf.
 Seconds later, we ricochet out of the froth, only to be whisked away again into another maelstrom of whitewater waves.

-After a couple hours on the Ocoee, we load up all of our gear and head back to Adventures Unlimited.
+After a couple of hours on the Ocoee, we load up all of our gear and head back to Adventures Unlimited.
 A little out of breath, and a little sore in the muscles.
 And hungry.
-It’s amazing how an afternoon of ferocious paddling works up a hankering for food.
+It's amazing how an afternoon of ferocious paddling works up a hankering for food.